Sjenja87/dGMUX_BKeys/README.md

 Knowing this the verilog code simply samples the Key presses and decodes the bit 13 bit value, the bits are sampled at the positive and negative edge of the **Blue** trace.
 To control for debounce keys presses are sampled as 5 at a time and the brightness level changes are clocked at 8 Hz, this is very close to the normal operation of the Brightness control in a non modified macbook.
-As of yet there is no way of syncing the on-screen pop up brightness level indicator so this is not accurate and should be disregarded.
+As of yet there is no way of syncing the on-screen pop-up brightness level indicator so this is not accurate and should be disregarded.
 But more modifications may enable this functionality later.

 # Flashing the XP2-5E
 There is plenty of information on the web how to go about  getting the right JTAG flasher and the oppropriate software, some info can be found on the [dosdude1](https://www.youtube.com/watch?v=lJUyOysbl08) video detailing the hardware connections.
 [Lattice Diamond](https://www.latticesemi.com/Products/DesignSoftwareAndIP/FPGAandLDS/LatticeDiamond) software was used in this project with the free license available by signing up.
 The Lattice HW-USBN-2A was used as the JTAG flasher.